lamhq/tech-notes/pages/devops/aws/app-integration/sqs/settings.md

 ## Visibility timeout

-When a consumer reads a message from the queue, that message is marked as hidden for a period of time (called **visibility timeout**) so that other consumers won't receive and process it.
+Visibility timeout is the time that a message won't be visible to consumers after being consumed by another consumer.
 This ensures that only one consumer processes the message at a time.

-> If the consumer doesn't remove the message within the visibility timeout period, the message will reappear in the queue and become available for other consumers to receive and process.
-This could result in the same message being delivered twice.

-The default value is 30 seconds, max 12 hours.
+If you set the visibility timeout too long, you must wait for a long time to attempt to process the message again if the previous processing attempt fails.

+If you set the visibility timeout too short, another consumer can process the message again while the original is still working on it. causing a duplicate message.

+To make sure that there is sufficient time to process messages, use one of the following strategies:
-You should set the visibility timeout to the maximum time to process and delete a message from the queue.
+- Set the message's visibility timeout to the maximum time to process and delete a message from the queue.
+- Specify the initial visibility timeout (e.g., 2 minutes) and then keep extending it as long as your consumer still works on the message.

+The default visibility timeout value is 30 seconds, max 12 hours.

 If your consumer needs longer than 12 hours, consider using Step Functions.

+For optimal performance, set the visibility timeout to be larger than the AWS SDK read timeout.

 You can change the the visibility timeout for a message after receiving using `ChangeMessageVisibility` API.